Meet NASA’s Next Mars Rover Mission That Will Explore The Red Planet Soon

 — Zaki Qayoumi???????????????? (@iamzaki) November 29, 2017

-The rover’s color cameras, zoom lens and a laser will also be upgraded.
+The rover’s color cameras, zoom lens, and a laser will also be upgraded.
 It will also undergo a marathon sample hunt, in which the rover team will drill at least 20 or 40 rock cores that could be returned to Earth in the future.

 The expected launch of this new rover is slated in July or August 2020.
 It will blast off from Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida, according to Inverse.